Azure/Spark-Operationalization-On-Azure/README.md

 The getting started environment uses a Data Science VM (DSVM).
 For information on provisioning a DSVM, see [Provision the Linux Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro).

+Note: The information in this document pertains to DSVMs provisioned after February 1st, 2017.

 Once you have signed into the DSVM, run the following commands and follow the prompts:

 	$ wget -q http://amlsamples.blob.core.windows.net/scripts/amlupdate.sh -O - | sudo bash -